Gaz1l/folder_sync/README.md

 ---

 ## 📝 Notes
--Do not modify the replica folder manually.
+- Do not modify the replica folder manually.
 Any changes will be overwritten during the next sync.<br>
--The program only removes files/directories from replica if they no longer exist in source.<br>
+- The program only removes files/directories from replica if they no longer exist in source.<br>
--If replica or log file does not exist, the program will create them automatically.<br>
+- If replica or log file does not exist, the program will create them automatically.<br>

 ## 👨‍💻 Author
 Abel Gazil<br>